-The coefficient for calculation of employees' salaries is the same as for other health workers in the public health system in Montenegro, which means that employees are not in any way stimulated as a result of difficult working conditions.51 Stimulus to the salary awarded by the Hospital Director to staff (according to Director, one month he stimulates half the employees and the next month another half) is not an adequately solved and sustainable solution.
+The coefficient for calculation of employees' salaries is the same as for other health workers in the public health system in Montenegro, which means that employees are not in any way stimulated as a result of difficult working conditions.
+42 Stimulus to the salary awarded by the Hospital Director to staff (according to Director, one month he stimulates half the employees and the next month another half) is not an adequately solved and sustainable solution.
 Construction of a residential unit for the employees remained only at the plan level.

 Another consequence of the deficit of nursing staff is that the current staff are "forced" to work overtime (over 40 hours of overtime per month, according to the Director).
-It is not hard to predict that the inevitable burn-out syndrome with such a large number of overtime hours may lead to inadequate attitude of staff towards patients, even with professionally trained and highly qualified staff.52
+It is not hard to predict that the inevitable burn-out syndrome with such a large number of overtime hours may lead to inadequate attitude of staff towards patients, even with professionally trained and highly qualified staff.43

-Although the wards did not have a built-in alarm system that would allow staff to indicate any incidents, which certainly had an influence on a sense of security and protection in the workplace, important for the quality of work, by the end of the project implementation the alarm system was built in (for more detail see Appendix, recommendation 30).53
+Wards do not have built-in alarm systems that would allow staff to indicate any incidents, which certainly has an influence on a sense of security and protection in the workplace, important for the quality of work.44